NANPA Foundation Photo Blinds Grant Program

-Today, the NANPA Foundation has expanded its funding efforts into a Photo Blind Grant.
+Today, the NANPA Foundation has expanded its funding efforts into a Photo Blind Grant Program which has resulted so far in helping erect 47 blinds in 29 states.
 This grant of up to $1,500 is awarded to qualifying groups interested in building or making modifications to a photo blind at any refuge, wildlife reserve, state/city park or other natural area.

 To apply for funding, applicants must meet the following criteria:

 - Must be an organized group, i.e. Friends of the Refuge, Boy Scouts, camera club, bird watching group, land trust, etc.

 - Grant checks may only be issued to 501(c)3 non-profit organizations, not individuals or private companies.

 - Must provide written permission from the entity(ies) who owns and manages the land on which your organization proposes to build the blind including specific approval of the siting and location for the blind.

 - The facility in question is suitable for nature photography of wildlife.
 No grants will be provided for captive or controlled animal photography or wildlife observation blinds.

 - A wildlife photographer, preferably a professional or part-time professional, has sited the blind in consideration of the natural light at different times of day, facility operating hours, likely animal species to be present at different times of year and animal behavior and welfare.